Covera Covera

 Do older drivers pay less for car insurance in Tempe?

-Tempe seniors who live away from the university area and have clean records can find rates well below the city average — address accuracy is everything here.
+Tempe seniors who live away from the university area with clean records can find rates well below the city average.

 Should Tempe seniors drop full coverage?